pretix/pretix-docs/docs/guides/two-factor-authentication.md

     However, every additional method for logging in to your account offers potential attackers an additional point of entry.
     In order to maximize security, only add a single device for 2FA.

+The advantage of a TOTP app is that you probably already have a device on hand which you can use for TOTP.
+This can be your work phone, your personal phone, another mobile device, or a separate computer.
+If this is the case, then you can use the device you already have on hand for 2FA.

+If you use separate applications for password storage and TOTP generation, then the TOTP method offers good security.
+However, like all software run on a device connected to the internet, a TOTP app is vulnerable to malware.

+A hardware token is that it is much cheaper to acquire than a smartphone.
+If you need to buy a new device for 2FA, then this can be an advantage.
+Even a set of two or three hardware tokens for redundancy is still cheaper.

+Hardware tokens are less susceptible to software attacks.
+You must remove your hardware token from the computer and keep it on your person whenever your computer is not locked in your personal office or in your home.
 A hardware token is typically smaller than a phone and only used for authentication purposes, so it can potentially be easier to lose.
-A hardware token costs money.
-You must remove your hardware token from the computer and keep it on your person whenever your computer is not locked in your personal office or in your home.

-If you use separate applications for password storage and TOTP generation, then the TOTP method offers good security.

 ### Using a TOTP app